Skip to content

 • Current and future earnings outlooks

 • Connection to the latest technology (think AI), which is growing at an astounding pace.
-It’s also no surprise that four of the stocks on our list are involved in the tech sector, historically known for its ability to produce growth shares
+It’s also no surprise that most of the stocks on our list are, in some way, in the tech sector, historically known for its ability to produce growth stocks

 • International exposure for UAE stock traders